 Oxalate is present to some degree or another in virtually all plant foods, but almost totally absent in animal foods.
 Why would that be?
 To begin with, oxalate is not a problem for a plant.
 Plants use oxalate to help regulate minerals like calcium, which is a metabolic process essential to the health of the plant.

 Calcium is a 2+ cation; oxalate is a 2- anion.
 That means calcium and oxalate are attracted to each other; one might even say they are “preferred dance partners”.
-That’s an important point because oxalate helps to bind with calcium and allow the plant to draw this needed mineral up through the roots.
+That’s an important point because oxalate helps to bind with calcium and allows the plant to draw this needed mineral up through the roots.
 It can also be used to help to obtain other needed minerals, including magnesium (another 2+ cation).
 So that makes oxalate very useful to a plant.

 But this isn’t oxalate’s only purpose.
 In some plants, oxalate crystals participate in energy metabolism providing a source of carbon for respiration.
 In this case, oxalate may build up within the plant – but this is normal.
-Oxalate here may be protecting the plant from unfavourable environmental conditions, including drought and other stresses.
+Oxalate here may be protecting the plant from unfavorable environmental conditions, including drought and other stresses.

 Plants have gone on to evolve other secondary functions for oxalate, including protection against both predation by insects and grazing by animals.
 One of these defenses can be the “Idioblast”.
 Idioblasts are specialized cells within the plant that may store plant chemical defenses, including oxalate crystals (as they do in the case of the Dieffenbachia plant).
 Oxalate may also be rich in the leaves of plants so that the mouths of insects may be damaged when trying to eat the plant.